MtnViewJohn/DrawBoy/README.md

 **\-\-findloom**

 > Engages the loom finder wizard to help the user determine which device file is the USB serial port interface.
 Fixed (non-USB) serial ports cannot be found using the loom finder wizard, consult your system documentation.
+The wizard can output the possible device paths for fixed serial ports.

 **\-p**_pick_, **\-\-pick**=*pick*